porsche-design-system/porsche-design-system/packages/components/src/components/basic/typography/headline/headline.code.md

 Variants for predefined headlines and automated responsive sizing to fit into all major breakpoints.
 There are multiple predefined styling variants available.
 Default semantic tag hierarchy equals to headline type (e.g. `headline-1` or `large-title` is compiled to `<h1>`, `headline-3` is compiled to `<h3>`).

-If a specific text size is needed, the size can be set to `inherit` to specify the text size from outside.

 ### Default Tags
 Default semantic tag hierarchy equals to headline type (e.g. `headline-1` or `large-title` is compiled to `<h1>` and `headline-3` is compiled to `<h3>`).